Global Center for Climate Change and Transboundary Waters

 The Center is developing high-accuracy digital models capable of predicting climate impacts on the hydrological and ecological systems of transboundary waterways.

-Hydro-climate Modeling (HC), is one of the three research clusters that GCTW has created to develop forward-thinking solutions for vulnerable water-adjacent communities.
+Hydro-climate Modeling (HC) is one of the three research clusters that GCTW has created to develop forward-thinking solutions for at-risk transboundary communities.

 A Center with a Global Scope